 There are issues with portal vein delivery of islets that we believe could be improved with Sernova's technologies.
-For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction ("IBMIR"), which may damage and destroy a significant proportion of the islets infused into the portal vein.
+For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a significant proportion of the islets infused into the portal vein.
 Due to IBMIR and other factors, up to three pancreata are required to treat a single patient and achieve a reduction in insulin injections using portal vein delivery.
 Also, the proportion of patients with insulin independence decreases over time, likely due to continued islet destruction with multiple etiologies.
 A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin-producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells, as regulatory authorities have indicated, these cell technologies must be transplanted into an implantable and retrievable medical device.

 With the encouraging initial results of islet transplantation, there is a need to develop an implantable and retrievable medical device that is highly vascularized for the placement and function of therapeutic cells including donor islets.
-Sernova Cell Pouch is a minimally invasive, retrievable device which creates vascularized tissue chambers for the placement and long-term survival and function of therapeutic cells.
+Sernova's Cell Pouch is a minimally invasive, retrievable device which creates vascularized tissue chambers for the placement and long-term survival and function of therapeutic cells.
 Furthermore, the device was specifically designed to prevent fibrosis, a serious issue with previous implantable devices for therapeutic cells.
 As Sernova's first clinical indication, these donor islets transplanted into the Cell Pouch not only provide a means to optimize cell therapy within the Cell Pouch in humans while we develop unlimited supplies of cells for the Cell Pouch but as a potential therapeutic option for patients with hypoglycemia unawareness receiving an islet transplant.

-We believe the Cell Pouch can alleviate a number of issues with portal vein transplantation.
-In the Cell Pouch, the therapeutic cells live within a tissue matrix surrounded by microvessels similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells which is believed to lead to IBMIR.
-This reduced inflammatory response should enable improved islet survival and potentially lead to the need to implant fewer islets or other sources of insulin-producing cells.
-This could potentially enable the treatment of patients with diabetes with fewer donor pancreata than are currently being used in portal vein transplantation.
-In addition, known side effects from an infusion of cells into the portal vein such as portal vein hypertension, thrombosis, and liver steatosis (fatty liver), along with the costs of treating them, will be eliminated with the insulin-producing cells placed into the Cell Pouch.
+As noted in Table 1, we believe the Cell Pouch can alleviate a number of issues with portal vein transplantation.
+In the Cell Pouch, the therapeutic cells live within a tissue matrix surrounded by microvessels, similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune-reactive cells which is believed to lead to IBMIR.
+This reduced inflammatory response should enable improved islet survival, and potentially lower the number of islets or other sources of insulin-producing cells that need to be implanted.
+Consequently, fewer donor pancreata than what are currently being used in portal vein transplantation would be required.
+In addition, known side effects of an infusion into the portal vein such as portal vein hypertension, thrombosis, and liver steatosis (fatty liver), along with the costs of treating them, are expected to be eliminated with the application of Sernova's Cell Pouch technology (see Table 1).